pequet/stentor-01/memory-bank/development-log.md

 ---
 # Development Log

+## Session Ending 2025-07-29

+**Focus:** Homogenizing logging and messaging utilities across the entire codebase and creating a client-side installer.

+**Key Activities & Outcomes:**

+1.  **Utility Script Refactoring:**
+    *   **Goal:** Standardize how all scripts handle logging and user messages.
+    *   **Action:**
+        *   Created `scripts/utils/logging_utils.sh` to centralize logging functions.
+        *   Refactored `scripts/utils/messaging_utils.sh` to use the new logging utility, ensuring consistent output formatting (colors, prefixes).
+        *   Updated all client-side and server-side scripts to source and use the new utility scripts.
+    *   **Impact:** All scripts now have a unified, consistent, and easily maintainable way of presenting information to the user.

+2.  **Client-Side Installer:**
+    *   **Goal:** Simplify the setup process for the client-side components of Stentor.
+    *   **Action:** Created a new `install.sh` script that:
+        *   Checks for and helps install dependencies like `yt-dlp`.
+        *   Sets up the necessary configuration directory (`~/.stentor`).
+        *   Copies client-side scripts to a local bin directory for easy execution.
+    *   **Impact:** Significantly improves the user onboarding experience for the client-side tools.

+3.  **Testing & Verification:**
+    *   The refactored client-side scripts (`periodic_harvester.sh`, `download_to_stentor.sh`, etc.) and the new `install.sh` have been tested and are confirmed to be working correctly.
+    *   **Concern:** The server-side scripts (`queue_processor.sh`, `process_audio.sh`) have *not* been tested since the utility refactoring.
+While they are expected to work, their operational status is unverified.
+The production droplet is unaffected as it's running the previous, stable version of the scripts.

+**Key Learnings & Decisions:**
+*   Centralizing common utilities like logging is critical for maintainability and consistency in a multi-script project.
+*   A dedicated installer script is a major usability improvement for any system with client-side components.

+**System State:**
+*   Client-side scripts are updated, tested, and have a new installer.
+*   Server-side scripts have been updated but are untested.
+*   The production environment on the Stentor droplet remains stable and isolated from these recent changes.

+**Next Steps:**
+*   Deploy the updated server-side scripts to a staging environment (or the droplet itself, accepting the risk).
+*   Thoroughly test the server-side audio processing pipeline to ensure the refactored logging/messaging utilities have not introduced any regressions.

 ## Session Ending 2025-06-05

 **Focus:** Improving script robustness and user experience by refining lock-handling logic and command-line interfaces.